 One can only thank Mandel for putting the logic of his argument so clearly.
-There are two premises and an irrefutable conclusion: only under capitalism is there an 'urge' to accumulate capital, Russia is not by Mandel's definition capitalist, and therefore the Soviet bureaucracy is under 'no economic compulsion to maximise output ... and to optimise resource allocation'.
-Clearly if we can disprove this conclusion, that we should devote considerable effort to doing so.
+There are two premises and an irrefutable conclusion: only under capitalism is there an 'urge' to accumulate capital, Russia is not by Mandel's definition capitalist, and therefore the Soviet bureaucracy is under 'no economic compulsion to maximise output . . and to optimise resource allocation'.
+Clearly if we can disprove this conclusion, we can seriously question (to say the least) Mandel's whole position.
+It would seem that we should devote considerable effort to doing so.
 We do not, however, intend to.
 For Mandel himself saves us the effort.
-Only one sentence later he writes that 'the inner logic of a planned economy calls for maximising output and optimising deployment of resources and a paragraph later that the 'Soviet economy needed urgently to grow from extensive to intensive industrialisation, with much more calculated use of resources than before' But Mandel himself has just argued that there can be no such 'inner logic', no such need 'urgently to grow from extensive into intensive industrialisation', or as he put it earlier no 'urge to accumulate' in a noncapitalist society.
+Only one sentence later he writes that 'the inner logic of a planned economy calls for maximising output and optimising deployment of resources' and a paragraph later that the 'Soviet economy needed urgently to grow from extensive to intensive industrialisation, with much more calculated use of resources than before'.
+But Mandel himself has just argued that there can be no such 'inner logic', no such need 'urgently to grow from extensive into intensive industrialisation', or as he put it earlier no 'urge to accumulate' in a noncapitalist society.
 In a non-capitalist society the consumption needs of the ruling class determine the dynamic of production.
-A plan' is merely the organisation of production to fulfil these needs.
-A 'plan' has no 'inner logic' to accumulate.
+A 'plan' is merely the organisation of production to fulfil these needs.
+A 'plan' has no inner logic' to accumulate.
 The ruling class (or bureaucracy) may want to accumulate and plan accordingly - or it may not and plan otherwise.